rudee-Sb/Calc-a-lot/README.md

 ## Under-development Features

-- **Scientific Calculator**: Will handle advanced functions like trigonometry and logarithms.
 - **Responsive Web design**: The website will be fully responsive in the future, ensuring optimal experience across devices.

 ## How It Works